alexFrankfurt/ml-exam/README.md

 ### Dependencies

-To isntall dependencies run either `make init` or `pip install -r requirements.txt`
+To isntall dependencies run either `make init` or `pip install -r requirements.txt` or using pipenv `pipenv install --dev`